nickjj/plutus/README.md

 ```

 ```
-# Generate sample data and get inspiration on category names
+# Generate sample data, run benchmarks and get inspiration on category names
-plutus demo [-h] [-n] [-c] [-i]
+usage: plutus demo [-h] [-n] [-b] [-c] [-i]

 options:
-  -h, --help        show this help message and exit -n, --init        write a demo profile to disk
-  -c, --categories  view example categories to use as a starting point -i, --items       view example items to see how they are structured
+  -h, --help            show this help message and exit -n, --init            write a demo profile to disk -b, --init-benchmark  write multiple demo profiles to disk and measure their performance -c, --categories      view example categories to use as a starting point -i, --items           view example items to see how they are structured
 ```

 ```